Chingford

-Historically an ancient parish in the Waltham hundred of Essex.
-The The parish was granted urban district status in 1894, and municipal borough status in 1938.
-Its administrative headquarters were at Chingford Town Hall until 1965 when Chingford merged with Walthamstow and Leyton to form a new borough, Waltham Forest within Greater London.
+Historically, Chingford formed an ancient parish in the Waltham hundred of Essex.
+The name was first recorded in 913 AD, and the area remained largely rural until rapid suburban development in the late 19th century and during the interwar period.
+It was included in the Metropolitan Police District in 1840, and the London postal district upon its inception in 1856.
+The parish was granted urban district status in 1894, and municipal borough status in 1938.
+Local government was based at Chingford Town Hall until 1965, when the Municipal Borough of Chingford merged with the municipal boroughs of Walthamstow and Leyton to form the present-day London Borough of Waltham Forest within Greater London.